ddkasa/ulauncher-toggl-extension/docs/guide.md

 - Description: Add a new tracker with given attributes. <sup>1</sup>
 - Usage: `tgl add "Example Tracker" >11:42 <12:00`
 - Alt-Option: Select a tracker from cache to be used as a pre-fill option.
-- Aliases: add, a, insert
+- Aliases: add, insert, create
 - Required Arguments: _Start_, _Stop_, _Description_
 - Optional Arguments: _Duration_, _Project_, _Tags_, _Distinct_,